-We took a train from Rome to Florence and headed off to stay for a few days in Montecatini Terma.
+We took a train from Rome to Florence and headed off to stay for a few days at the Ercolini E Savi Hotel in Montecatini Terma.
 It’s a spa town located in the heart of Northern Tuscany between Florence and Pisa.
 While we were there we went to one of their famous mineral spas.
 We also visited several old cities and hill towns including Lucca, Montecarlo di Lucca, and Montecatini Alto.
 Then we drove South to Siena stopping at Castellini in Chianti and Montepulciano.

 We spent 2 nights in Siena, which was magnificent, and then drove to Sorrento where we stayed for five nights.
 We booked a private tour that took us on a day trip through the Amalfi Coast and Pompei.
 We then headed back to Rome to board the Cunard Queen Elizabeth at the ancient port of Civitavecchia.
 Our first port was Livorno back in Tuscany where we boarded an excursion bus that took us on a too-quick tour of Florence and Pisa.

 Tuscany is an amazing place to visit and I especially loved exploring the hill towns.
 We were traveling during winter so most of the towns were quiet and relaxed with almost no tourists.
 There’s nothing better than sitting on top of a beautiful hill overlooking vast vineyards, sipping a glass of Chianti and nibbling on freshly baked bread dipped in truffle oil.